-Traditionally, severe cases of varicose veins were treated by vein stripping, which involved the surgical removal of affected veins, but several less invasive methods like sclerotherapy, a direct injection of medications that shrinks blood vessels, are available today.
-Advanced age, obesity, pregnancy, menopause and family history are all factors that can enhance ones risk for varicose veins.
+Traditionally, severe cases of varicose veins were treated by vein stripping.
+This involved surgically removing affected veins.
+Today, less invasive methods like sclerotherapy, a direct injection of medications that shrinks blood vessels, is available.